Summer Study Abroad - Design Management

 - A knowledge of design thinking process and methods of project working (Knowledge)

 - An ability to communicate ideas and concepts through a presentation of a final project (Communication)

 Robert studied fine art before moving in to sound design, producing sound effects for animations on Channel 4 Learning.
-He then went on to curate an art gallery and to host music events.
-From there he moved into large-scale music festival production, as well as research and development for a technology start-up in London.
+He then went on to curate an art gallery and to host music events in London.
+From there, he moved into large-scale music festival production, as well as research and development for technology start-ups.